Vehrik/FarOut/Characters/3-Traits.md

 STEP 3) WHAT IS THE ACTIVATION COST OF THE TRAIT?
 =================================================

-Anatomy Mutations are alternations that fundamentally alter the foundation of your Anatomy.
+Anatomy Mutations are alternations that fundamentally alter the anatomy of a Creature.
 On the other hand, Natural Weapons build off of pre-existing physiology, and almost always involve creating additional material in order to apply effects or otherwise utilizing specialized limbs.